By Ben Klayman and Eric Beech

 Some victims were from home states of members of Congress serving on the committee holding Tuesday's hearing.

 Republicans and Democrats on the panel, who usually are at odds on most issues they consider, were united in aggressively challenging Barra and her company's performance.

 House Energy and Commerce Committee Chairman Fred Upton, a Republican, told Barra: "With a two-ton piece of high-velocity machinery, there is zero margin for error; product safety is a life or death issue.
 But sadly, vehicle safety has fallen short."

 Barra, who became CEO in January, calmly reiterated that the issue of defective ignition switches only came to her attention on January 31 of this year.

 She had few answers for lawmakers wanting to know who made the decision to quietly revise the design of the faulty switch in 2006, and why GM did not take more seriously dozens of reports of keys unintentionally moving to the "off" position, sometimes at high speeds.

 Barra said she will learn more from an internal probe led by Anton "Tony" Valukas, who chairs the law firm Jenner & Block.

 "We will learn from this and we will make changes and we will hold people accountable," she said.

-Under intense grilling by lawmakers, Barra said she found employee statements "disturbing" that cost considerations may have discouraged the prompt replacement of faulty ignition switches linked to recall of 2.6 million vehicles.
+Under intense grilling by lawmakers, Barra said she found employee statements "disturbing" that cost considerations may have discouraged the prompt replacement of faulty ignition switches now linked to at least 13 fatalities and the recall of 2.6 million vehicles.

 "I find that statement to be very disturbing.
 As we do this investigation and understand it in the context of the whole timeline - if that was the reason the decision was made, that is unacceptable.
 That is not the way we do business in today's GM."